K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics II: toric Lagrangian fibrations

 \begin{proposition} Let $\Delta$ is an affine manifold with corners and $g$ a Hessian hybrid $b$-metric on $\Delta$.
 Around a point $x\in\partial \Delta$ of depth $k$ there exists a chart $(U,x^i)$ centered at $x$ for which

 where $\phi$ is a smooth function on $\mathring{\Delta}\cap U$ of the form

 \end{proposition}

-\begin{proof} Fix an affine chart for $\Delta$ centered at $x$ onto an open $[0,\delta[^k\times ]-\delta,\delta[^{n-k}$.
+\begin{proof} Fix an affine chart for $\Delta$ centered at $x$, onto an open set of the form $[0,\delta[^k\times ]-\delta,\delta[^{n-k}$.
 The fact that $g$ is Hessian means that the coefficients (\ref{eqn:coefmat:underlyingmetric}) of the Riemannian metric on $\mathring{\Delta}$ underlying $g$ satisfy the usual set of differential equations

 In terms of the functions $g_{ij}\in C^\infty(U)$ as in (\ref{eqn:localform:hybrid-b-metric}) this means that